jkazimierczak/lunascientific-recruitment-task/frontend/README.md

     - Non-existent module specified in URL,
     - No network connection (app will try to reconnect and refetch data).
 - Handled edge cases (mostly after going from offline to online):
-    - If connection to socket is established prior to fetching `/modules`, then app waits for the fetch to complete.
+    - If connection to socket is established prior to fetching `/modules`, then app waits for the fetch to complete before showing module list.

 > When run on localhost it's everything works quite fast.
-To see the loaders, skeletons or status indicators in work
+To see the loaders, skeletons or status indicators in work,
 > throttle the network from network tab once the app loads.